 * A formal acquisition done without explanation invalidates the will;

-* A formal acquisition, explained to reinforce the bequest makes the recipient feel good, but is retractable upon the ill person's recovery;
+* A formal acquisition, explained to reinforce the bequest, makes the recipient feel good but is retractable upon the ill person's recovery;

 * A written will, delivered to the recipient, together with a formal acquisition, makes it irrevocable.

-Art: Eastman Johnson - The Little Convalescent
+Art: The Little Convalescent by Eastman Johnson

 Wednesday, January 20, 2010